-Ben is Director of Special Projects at Greenpeace.
-He has previously been Head of Media and Communications Director at the environmental organisation.
+Ben is Deputy programme Director at Greenpeace, with oversight over communications functions.
+Ben has a record of leading creative climate change campaigns and leading on crisis response situations.
 He led the global communications campaign to free the Arctic 30 – activists who were jailed by President Putin after protesting at a Russian Arctic oil platform.
 He also led the Greenpeace communications team at the recent Paris climate conference.

 Laura is a freelance graphic designer based in Paris, and works primarily with campaigning organisations, including Oxfam and Friends of the Earth.
 Prior to retraining Laura was Climate and Energy Campaigner at Greenpeace for 7 years, including a year at Greenpeace Argentina.